Emblem of Sri Lanka: Portuguese period in Ceylon

 The Portuguese had a coat of arms for their occupied territory in Sri Lanka, around 1505–1658.
-It has an Elephant in the foreground with palm trees around it and high mountains in the background.
+It has an elephant in the foreground, with palm trees around it and high mountains in the background.

 Dutch period in Ceylon

-It is not known when the coat of arms for the Dutch occupied territory of Sri Lanka was adopted.
+It is not known when the coat of arms for the Dutch-occupied territory of Sri Lanka was adopted.
 The coat of arms is from a manuscript dating from 1717 to 1720.
-The arms is very similar to the previous Portuguese one with a modified design.
-It show the geography of the island with mountains and palm trees, with an elephant and cinnamon bales, and two small shields.
-The elephant is used because it is an animal used for work on the island and it symbolises strength.
-In front of the elephant are three bales of cinnamon, used for it was the main export product at the time, and the elephant holds a cinnamon branch in its trunk.
+The arms are very similar to the previous Portuguese one, with a modified design.
+It shows the geography of the island, with mountains and palm trees, an elephant and cinnamon bales, and two small shields.
+The elephant is used because it is an animal used for work on the island, and it symbolises strength.
+In front of the elephant are three bales of cinnamon, as it was the main export product at the time, and the elephant holds a cinnamon branch in its trunk.

 British Ceylon

 Before independence, Ceylon used the coat of arms of the United Kingdom as the imperial emblem and a unique shield for the colony.
-This contained a Sri Lankan Elephant and Coconut trees and later a stupa.
+This contained a Sri Lankan Elephant and coconut trees, and later a stupa.